vanthaiunghoa/kit/examples/hellosvc_doc.md

 time="2020-09-18T10:23:36+08:00" level=warning msg="==============================================================="
 ```

-With here, `-p` set proto file path, `-i` set imporp path of pb file.
+With here, `-p` set proto file path, `-i` set import path of pb file.
 If you haven't change default proto file path via `-p`, there is no need to set `-i` too.

 It can be checked in `pkg/grpc/handler.go`.

-There is one more thing need to note, When after you modified proto option `go_package` with a more detailed path,
+There is one more thing need to note, after you modified proto option `go_package` with a more detailed path,
 like `go_package="hello/pb;pb"`, since it is full go pkg path startswith project root dir,
 so you also need modify `compile.sh` like following: